jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 ## Overview

 TL;DR a real-world (sketch) implementation for the Modern Data Stack of the ideas in "Can Foundation Models Wrangle Your Data?".
+If you want to know more about the context and background for this work, che the TDS [blog post](https://towardsdatascience.com/is-this-you-entity-matching-in-the-modern-data-stack-with-large-language-models-19a730373b26) in collaboration with [Avanika](https://github.com/ANarayan).

 Matching entities is not just an interesting research problem, but it is a pretty important piece of data pipelines, especially now that all data is centralized and recognizing the entities across different serializations is [pretty important](https://twitter.com/pdrmnvd/status/1541853280686333954?s=20&t=LG3FGFdk_h_rAf5yhHKfLQ).
 Inspired by the recent success of Large Language Models at, well, [lots of stuff](https://arxiv.org/pdf/2206.04615.pdf), we implement a (basically) no-code, pure SQL flow that runs entity matching directly in dbt+Snowflake flow.
 To do it, we abstract away [GPT3 API](https://beta.openai.com/examples) through AWS Lambda, and leverage Snwoflake external functions to make the predictions when dbt is materializing the proper table.
 In a nutshell, _this_ repo builds this: